splunk/public-o11y-docs/gdi/opentelemetry/components/logging-exporter.rst

 Get started
 ======================

-By default, the Splunk Distribution of OpenTelemetry Collector includes the logging exporter with verbosity set to ``detailed`` when deploying in agent mode.
+By default, the Splunk Distribution of OpenTelemetry Collector includes the logging exporter with verbosity set to ``detailed`` when deploying in Host monitoring.
 See :ref:`otel-deployment-mode` for more information.

 .. code:: yaml